tmuxengr3070/01-pet-fostering-cta/prompts.md

 Add a horizontal main navigation bar centered below the header-class "site-header" and h2 Pet Quest with a home, about and contact us buttons styled as a white, eye-catching buttons with black text that stands out against the background.
 Add spacing between each button.

 ## Prompt 8
-Add a horizontal bottom navigation bar centered at the bottom, inside the closing </body> tag, with a home, about and contact us buttons styled as bright, eye-catching buttons that stands out against the background.
-Add spacing between each button.
+Add a horizontal smaller bottom navigation bar centered at the bottom, inside the closing </body> tag, with a home, about and contact us hyperlinks styled as bright, eye-catching fonts that stands out against the background.
+Add spacing between each hyperlink.